Back-end Engineering Articles

 1- Installers

 The installer is a program that can help us to install different versions of a program for the operating system.
-Of course, when we refer to an operating system, we're talking about the global environment of the system, for instance: Linux, macOS, or Windows.
+When we refer to an operating system we’re talking about the global environment of the system, for instance: Linux, MacOs or Windows.
 So, this means that the installer basically installs software globally in our operating system.
-But there are other crucial differences: An installer, generally speaking, makes no effort to coordinate its versions with the versions already installed in the machine, so it can get conflicts quickly with other programs without you noticing it and until you try to run the other program.
-So, it's better to use the installers carefully because they can break programs from your local machine.
+But there are other critical difference:

+• An installer, generally speaking, makes no effort to coordinate it’s installs with what is already installed in the machine, so it can get conflicts easily with other programs without you noticing it until you try to run the other program.
+So, it's better to use the installers carefully because it can break programs from your machine

-Another key difference with installers is that you may automatically get critical updates for the operating system, but a lot of the software installed will require manual intervention to update.
-This can be painful because installers don't care about the "coordination" of the versions.
+Another key difference with installers is that you may get critical updates for the operating system itself automatically, but a lot of the software installed will require manual intervention to update.
+And finally, if you want to uninstall the library it is easy to do it.

 2- Package Managers

-Let's make a simple example to clarify these differences:
+Let’s make a simple example:

-• * One thing is to install Ruby 2.3.1 on Linux, macOS, or Windows (using an Installer and doing it globally)
+• - One thing is to install Ruby 2.3.1 on Linux, MacOS or Windows (using an Installer and doing it globally)

-• * Another thing is to install Ruby On Rails 5.2.1 via the "gem install" command (using a Package Manager to work on a given project).
+• - Another thing is to install Ruby On Rails 5.2.1 via the “gem install” command (using a Package Manager to work on a given project).

 Installer